dlbeswick/buzztrax-additive/README.md

 By configuring the parameters correctly, this equation can generate each of the above waveforms, and maybe some other interesting ones besides.

+# Some notes on performance

+GCC is generally very good at vectorising loops when `-ffast-math` and `-ftree-loop-vectorize` is enabled, but for the important loops I'm often using the vector types and builtins just to be sure that they are being vectorized.

+Julien Pommier's SSE math functions were even faster than GCC's trig function vectorisation.
+The biggest speed gain came from this.

+An example of how to examine generated assembly code to see how much has been vectorised:

+	gcc -DHAVE_CONFIG_H -I. -I.. -pthread -I../buzztrax-stable/include -I/usr/include/gstreamer-1.0 -I/usr/include/glib-2.0 -I/usr/lib/x86_64-linux-gnu/glib-2.0/include -O2 -ffast-math -lm -ftree-loop-vectorize -std=gnu99 -Werror -Wno-error=unused-variable -Wall -Wshadow -Wpointer-arith -Wstrict-prototypes -fvisibility=hidden -g -fPIC -DPIC -Wa,-adhln ../src/additive.c

+I.e. copy the build command that `make` generates and add `-Wa,-adhln`.